ADD CONDITION

 Patients should be informed to stop using the product and consult a doctor if their condition worsens, if symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days.

 Patients should be made aware that if redness is present, they should discontinue use and consult a doctor.
-Additionally, if skin irritation occurs, they should stop using the product.
+Additionally, if skin irritation occurs, they should also stop using the product.
 A transient burning sensation may occur upon application; however, this sensation generally disappears within several days.

 Storage and Handling